Martha’s Vineyard Villages & Towns

 Island Ups and Downs

-Residents often divide the Vineyard into up-Island and down-Island districts.
+Residents often divide the Vineyard into up-Island and down-Island.
 Up-Island is the western area, which comprises the three rural towns of Aquinnah, Chilmark and West Tisbury.
 Down-Island is the eastern portion, home to the larger historic villages of Edgartown, Oak Bluffs and Vineyard Haven.
 The two terms come from the rich seagoing tradition of Martha’s Vineyard, which once sent its whaling ships circling the globe: heading “up,” in nautical terms, takes you west because it’s further from zero degrees of longitude in Greenwich, England, home of the Prime Meridian.
 (But that’s another story.)

-Further Up-Island from West Tisbury (that would be west, remember?) is the town of Chilmark, known the world around for its rolling hills and stone walls, nature preserves and dramatic coastlines.
+Next to Aquinnah is the town of Chilmark, known the world around for its rolling hills and stone walls, nature preserves and dramatic coastlines.
 From the South Road you can look across pastures of grazing sheep to sandy southern beaches and the island of Noman’s Land, now a federal bird sanctuary closed to human visitors; the rockier north shore offers views of the Elizabeth Islands chain.
 Chilmark includes the picture-postcard fishing village of Menemsha, with its quaint shops, tasty seafood and the best views of the sunset anywhere on the Vineyard.

 Originally established in 1642 as Great Harbour, Edgartown occupies the southeastern corner of the island.
 It’s the oldest English settlement on Martha’s Vineyard and still the shire town, or county seat.
-Architecturally, Edgartown is famous for the white-painted captain’s houses and grand churches that speak to the great prosperity of the whaling era.
+Architecturally, Edgartown is famous for the white-painted captain’s houses and picturesque churches that speak to the great prosperity of the whaling era.
 The plains district south of the town center, near the popular expanse of South Beach, is known as Katama.
 (Hint: If you remember to pronounce it Kah-TAY-mah, you’ll sound just like a local.)

 North of Edgartown are the two main ferry ports of Martha’s Vineyard, Oak Bluffs and Tisbury.
 Oak Bluffs, to the east, was once a district of Edgartown, but seceded and became a separate town in 1880.
 In its early years, Oak Bluffs blossomed as a center for summer religious retreats; one of its architectural treasures today is the Methodist Campground, an enclave of multicolored gingerbread cottages with the grand open-air Tabernacle (built in 1879) in its central park.
 Both Edgartown and Oak Bluffs have miles of public beaches.
-And because they are the island’s only “wet” towns – the only ones with alcohol for sale – both have lively nightlife scenes downtown.
+And because they are the island’s only “wet” towns – the only ones with hard liquor for sale – both have lively nightlife scenes downtown.

 Heading southwest from Vineyard Haven will take you to West Tisbury, another town that testifies to the stubbornly independent spirits of old New Englanders.
 As the name might suggest, West Tisbury used to be part of Tisbury, but it followed the lead of Oak Bluffs and split away from its parent town in 1892.